To help you plan an amazing day at Coney Island, here's everything you need to know about this scenic park in Singapore.

 3. Cruise along cycling routes

-4. Hang out at the beach
+4. Chill out at the beach

-While cycling on the main path, look out for signs that’ll direct you to any of the five beach areas.
+While cycling on the main path, look for signs that’ll direct you to any of the five beach areas.
 These sandy spots don’t offer pristine shores and azure waters, but they provide a quiet seaside break after you sweat it out on the bikes.
 Psst: we recommend beach areas C and E for tranquil times.

 5. Hit the obstacle course